20 Courses

 In this self-paced eLearning course, participants will learn:

-• ✔️The basics of advocacy
+✔️The basics of advocacyLanguage: English

-Courses for General Public
+Courses for the General Public

-Courses for General Public
+Courses for the General Public

 This on-demand learning module focuses on the second Landmark Study report which was released on January 22, 2024.
 Titled The Many Faces of Dementia in Canada, the report focuses on people living with dementia and care partners who are part of underrepresented and underserved populations.